 The fat in the microwavable popcorn can go rancid and make the packet smell or look off.
 The taste will also be off if you pop them, so it will be clear they shouldn’t be eaten.
 Throw them in the bin!

 Popped popcorn, similar to kernels, won’t grow mold or smell unless there’s moisture involved.
-However, the taste will fade and the popcorns will grow stale.
+However, the taste will fade, and the popcorn will grow stale.
 If they’re chewy, you should get rid of them!

 Can I Eat Expired Popcorn?

 Even though unpleasant, popcorn won’t make you sick if you eat it past its best quality.
-Popcorn might be dry and stale or rancid if microwaved, but won’t be a health problem.
+Popcorn might be dry, stale, or even rancid if microwaved, but it won’t be a health problem.